Asa Akira: Other media

-In 2015, Akira replaced Belle Knox as the host of The Sex Factor, an upcoming reality show where eight men and eight women compete for a $1 million prize and a three-year porn contract.

 On April 6, 2015, The Hundreds started releasing episodes for a series titled Hobbies with Asa Akira, which features Akira trying out different activities such as tattooing, boxing, taxidermy, and ice sculpting.

+Akira was the host of The Sex Factor, a 2016 online reality show where eight men and eight women competed for a $1 million prize.

 Personal life

 Akira states that she is sexually attracted to both men and "girls that look like boys".
-She dislikes being called bisexual, claiming to lean towards heterosexuality, but to still be uncertain.
+She dislikes being called bisexual, saying that she leans towards heterosexuality, but is still uncertain.
 She was once engaged to former pornographic actor Rocco Reed.
 She was also married to pornographic actor and director Toni Ribas, and she stated that aside from their on-screen work, their relationship was monogamous.